 Dave is a married man with three kids and a loving wife, and Mitch is a single man who is at the prime of his sexual life.
 One fateful night while Mitch and Dave are peeing in a fountain, lightning strikes and they switch bodies.

-In Chicago, the art dealer Brooke Meyers feels not appreciated and neglected by her immature boyfriend Gary Grobowski, who is partner of his two brothers in a tourism business, and decides to break-up with him to make Gary misses her.
-Gary misunderstands her true intention, both follows the wrong advices of family members and friends, beginning a war of sexes with no winner.Written by
+In Chicago, the art dealer Brooke Meyers feels not appreciated and neglected by her immature boyfriend Gary Grobowski, who is partner with his two brothers in a tourism business, and decides to break-up with him to make Gary miss her.
+Gary misunderstands her true intention, both follow the wrong advice of family members and friends, beginning a war of sexes with no winner.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil